mindgruve/searchHint/README.md

 *For the sake of this example and saving time...
 Only search for words starting with A, B, or C.*

 ### Roadmap
-- Add support for manipulation of endpoint results
+- Add support for overriding the manipulation of endpoint results
 - Add ability to use a different URL structure for endpoint